create3000/x_ite/docs/_posts/components/DIS/TransmitterPdu.md

 ### SFInt32 [in, out] **applicationID** 0 <small>[0,65535]</small>
 {: #fields-applicationID }

+Simulation/exercise *applicationID* is unique for application at that site.
 Each simulation application that can respond to simulation management PDUs needs to have a unique *applicationID*.

 ### SFInt32 [in, out] **cryptoKeyID** 0 <small>[0,65535]</small>
 {: #fields-cryptoKeyID }